Monisha-gif/comp-1950/README.md

 I can make the 404 page

 Avreet, please let us know about CSS styles.
 I did not add a wrapper div for the entire contents of each page, but please feel free to modfiy the HTML as required.
+I also didn't know what exactly was needed for the lecture page (JavaScript wise), so it is basic.

 Thank you, please text me or email me whenever required, Monisha.